 In This Review

-- 2Range, battery & chargingThe Porsche Taycan has a long range and its 270kW rapid charging capability is the fastest of any electric car right now
+- 2Range, battery & chargingThe Porsche Taycan has a long range regardless of which version you go for, and its rapid-charging capability is among the fastest of any electric car right now

-- 7Reliability & safety - currently readingReliability and safety shouldn’t be a concern in the Porsche Taycan, as the German carmaker has a good reputation for both
+- 7Reliability & safety rating - currently readingReliability and safety shouldn’t be a concern with the Porsche Taycan, as the German carmaker has a good reputation for both